krzysztoftalar/portfolio-website/README.md

    to [GitHub Actions](https://developer.hashicorp.com/terraform/tutorials/automation/github-actions).
     - create API token in Terraform Cloud,
     - in your repository create a secret named **TERRAFORM_CLOUD_API_TOKEN**, setting the Terraform Cloud API.
-3. Buy a domain e.g. at OVH.
-4. In `.\infrastructure\azure\env\prod.tfvars` set your domain name.
+3. In `.\infrastructure\azure\env\prod.tfvars` set your domain name.
    ```terraform
       dns_zone_name = "sivonte.com"
    ```
-5. Run `Deploy Infrastructure to Azure` workflow in GitHub Actions.
+4. Run `Deploy Infrastructure to Azure` workflow in GitHub Actions.
-6. The first run will fail because you need to
+5. The first run will fail because you need to
     - [delegate your domain to Azure](https://learn.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns) - on
       the DNS management page of your existing registrar provider, replace the DNS server records with name servers that you created in the previous step in the Azure DNS Zones,
     - in your repository create a secret named **AZURE_STATIC_WEB_APPS_API_TOKEN**, setting the Static Web App (created in the previous step) `Deployment token`.
-7. Run `Deploy Infrastructure to Azure` again.
+6. Run `Deploy Infrastructure to Azure` again.

 ## License